Acetylcholinesterase

-It is found at mainly neuromuscular junctions and in chemical synapses of the cholinergic type, where its activity serves to terminate synaptic transmission.
+It is found at mainly neuromuscular junctions and in chemical synapses of the cholinergic type, where its activity serves to terminate cholinergic synaptic transmission.
 It belongs to the carboxylesterase family of enzymes.
 It is the primary target of inhibition by organophosphorus compounds such as nerve agents and pesticides.

 Enzyme structure and mechanism

 AChE is a hydrolase that hydrolyzes choline esters.
-It has a very high catalytic activity—each molecule of AChE degrades about 25,000 molecules of acetylcholine (ACh) per second, approaching the limit allowed by diffusion of the substrate.
-The active site of AChE comprises 2 subsites—the anionic site and the esteratic subsite.
+It has a very high catalytic activity—each molecule of AChE degrades about 5,000 molecules of acetylcholine (ACh) per second, approaching the limit allowed by diffusion of the substrate.
+The active site of AChE comprises two subsites—the anionic site and the esteratic subsite.
 The structure and mechanism of action of AChE have been elucidated from the crystal structure of the enzyme.

 The anionic subsite accommodates the positive quaternary amine of acetylcholine as well as other cationic substrates and inhibitors.
-The cationic substrates are not bound by a negatively charged amino acid in the anionic site, but by interaction of 14 aromatic residues that line the gorge leading to the active site.
+The cationic substrates are not bound by a negatively charged amino acid in the anionic site, but by interaction of 14 aromatic residues that line a gorge leading to the active site.
 All 14 amino acids in the aromatic gorge are highly conserved across different species.
 Among the aromatic amino acids, tryptophan 84 is critical and its substitution with alanine results in a 3000-fold decrease in reactivity.
-The gorge penetrates halfway through the enzyme and is approximately 20 angstroms long.
-The active site is located 4 angstroms from the bottom of the molecule.
+The gorge is approximately 20 angstroms deep and five angstroms wide.

 The esteratic subsite, where acetylcholine is hydrolyzed to acetate and choline, contains the catalytic triad of three amino acids: serine 203, histidine 447 and glutamate 334.
 These three amino acids are similar to the triad in other serine proteases except that the glutamate is the third member rather than aspartate.
 Moreover, the triad is of opposite chirality to that of other proteases.
 The hydrolysis reaction of the carboxyl ester leads to the formation of an acyl-enzyme and free choline.
 Then, the acyl-enzyme undergoes nucleophilic attack by a water molecule, assisted by the histidine 440 group, liberating acetic acid and regenerating the free enzyme.